silinternational/ui-components/README.md

 ### Theming
 If you are using an MDC theme https://material.io/develop/web/docs/theming and typography https://material.io/develop/web/components/typography then import your _index.scss file to the App.svelte file so they get applied to the ui-components.

-### Example template
+### Examples
-Here is a template with more examples of how to use components. https://github.com/hobbitronics/svelte-ui-components-app
+Here is a demo app with more examples of how to use components. https://github.com/hobbitronics/svelte-ui-components-app

 It was buit from https://github.com/sveltejs/template

+### Storybook
+Check out our components at https://silinternational.github.io/ui-components/